wrunk/grumpo/README.md

 ## What Grumpo Might Support Later

-- Page fragments: Things like 5 recent articles that might be injected in multiple locations will probably need to be supported eventually
 - More errors/warnings about common publishing issues or things that could be improved
 - Some sort of better image workflow.
 I don't really know what this means